Role

 Solution

-Personalized user onboarding — no disclosure required
+Personalized (yet anonymous) user onboarding

-A short onboarding quiz personalizes New Perspective for every user, curating exercises & accommodation resources.
-Because many neurodivergent adults do not want their diagnosis to be known by their workplace & college professors, users are not required to identify their neurodivergent conditions.
+Because many neurodivergent adults do not want their diagnosis to be known publicly, users are not required to report their diagnoses to the app.

-II.
-Self-guided exercises for real situations
+Bite-sized exercises for real situations

-III.
-Locating college accommodations
+Finding local college accommodations

-IV.
-Learn and advocate for your needs
+Learn & advocate for your needs

 Design System